nirmal-25/nirmal-25.github.io/content/about/index.md

 Welcome to my portfolio!
 I have a primary background and strong academic experience in computer vision, machine learning, and data science.

-I wish to further develop my skills in computer vision, and deep learning applications by working closely on industry-focussed projects, and becoming part of a team that helps build meaningful systems using data that benefit society when looking at the bigger picture.
-Keep reading to learn more about my experience and projects!
+I wish to further develop my skills by working closely on industry-focussed projects, and becoming part of a team that helps build meaningful systems with data that benefit society when looking at the bigger picture.

+Keep scrolling to learn more about me!

 <!-- and the one thing where even state-of-the-art models fail essentially boils down to is data.
 Without clean data, there is simply no learning, and I'm trying to focus more on data pre-processing techniques on one hand while also working closely with ML/DL algorithms as part of my research at Virginia Tech.  -->

-Here is a list of the technologies that I'm familiar with -
+Here is a list of the technologies that I'm familiar with: